Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 <hr />

-Compared to last year's T480s Lenovo has managed to shave off *2.3 mm* and *.09 lbs* which is pretty respectable.
+Compared to last year's T480s Lenovo has managed to shave off *2.3 mm* and *.09 lbs/0.4 kg* which is pretty respectable.

 In day-to-day use I barely notice the machine in my backpack.
-Coming from the X1 Carbon Gen 3 (*19.65 mm* / *2.99 lbs*) this is actually a noticeable improvement.
+Coming from the X1 Carbon Gen 3 (*19.65 mm* / *2.99 lbs/1.35 kg*) this is actually a noticeable improvement.

 ### Ports <i class="far fa-question-circle"></i>